 The most common symptoms of AIDS are fever, swollen glands, flu, and excessive sweating.
 A patient may experience weight loss, weakness, and chills.
-These symptoms are not present in the early stages, and that is why a lot of people do not know that they have the disease until the symptoms become much more severe.
+These symptoms are not present in the early stages.
+This is why a lot of people do not know that they have the disease until the symptoms become much more severe.

 How is AIDS treated?

-There is no treatment method that has successfully gotten rid of AIDS or HIV completely.
-Today’s treatments can only reduce the rate of the spread of infection.
-The antiretroviral treatment works by slowing down the attack of newly-acquired infections and prolong even a little bit the lifespan of the patient.
-All drugs and medication for AIDS are available in all parts of the world, but they are quite expensive.
+There is no known treatment method that has successfully eliminated AIDS or HIV completely.
+Today’s treatments can only reduce the rate of spread of infection.
+The anti-retroviral treatment works by slowing down the attacks by newly-acquired infections and prolong the lifespan of the patient.
+AIDS drugs and medication are available in all parts of the world.
+However, they are quite expensive.

-Medical professionals and scientists conduct numerous research, studies, and experiments to finally find a cure for AIDS.
-For many years now, more and more people’s lives were taken by the disease because of the cost of undergoing the treatment.
+Medical professionals and scientists are conducting extensive research, and numerous studies and experiments to finally find a cure for AIDS.
+For many years now, many people have lost their lives to the disease because of the prohibitive cost of treatment.

-Governments are also hard at work in providing assistance to their AIDS-inflicted citizens.
-The various campaigns to educate people about AIDS and HIV are ongoing all over the world.
+Governments are working hard to provide assistance to their AIDS-infected citizens.
+Various campaigns to educate people about AIDS and HIV are ongoing all over the world.
 These volunteers want people to realize that these types of illnesses are better prevented than cured.
-Information and awareness indeed play important roles for the success of this battle against AIDS.
+Information and awareness play important roles for the success of this battle against AIDS.